DrStalker/TravellersRest-RecipeAddons/README.md

-# TravellersRest-ModNameHere
+# TravellersRest-RecipeAddons

-A Traveller's Rest mod to DESCRIPTION
+A Traveller's Rest mod to see how far I can puch recipe changes without adding any new items to the game.

+* Use any juice in recipes that use juice (note: activating this will convert existing items that use a fixed juice to rasberry flavor)

 ## Downloading the mod

-Adding Traveller's Rest to Nexus Mods is in progress, until that is complete you can download the mod from [compiled-releases](https://github.com/DrStalker/TravellersRest-ModNameHere/tree/main/compiled-releases)
+Mods are available on [Nexus Mods](https://www.nexusmods.com/travellersrest) or you can download the mod from [compiled-releases](https://github.com/DrStalker/TravellersRest-RecipeAddons/tree/main/compiled-releases)

 ## How to install mods: